'I feared for my life': Armed woman thwarts carjacking in St. Louis, 13-year-old arrested

 "The two young boys were passing me and I saw one of them looked back at me, so it kind of put me on alert," recalled the woman.

-She says a boy, police tell us is just 13, first asked to use her cell phone.
+She said a boy, police told us is just 13, first asked to use her cell phone.

 The woman said he was with an older teen about 16 years old.